-The skeletal remains of the small Lake Shawnee Amusement Park create an eerie atmosphere which is appropriate given the park’s history of violence and death.
+The skeletal remains of the small Lake Shawnee Amusement Park create an eerie atmosphere, which is appropriate given the site’s dark history.

 Know Before You Go